Paying for your own home care

 Care is means tested and the present means test level in the tax year 2016/17 is £23,250.
 Should you require care at home or in a residential/nursing facility and you have savings and assets over £23,250 then you will be responsible for paying your own care fees.

 There are many options to support you, these are covered in the following sections: Local Authority Funding, Personal Budgets, Benefits and Entitlements.
-At Bailey Care we understand you are looking for the most quality care to be delivered for the most reasonable price, just as we would be for ourselves or our own loved ones.
+At Bailey Care Services we understand you are looking for the most quality care to be delivered for the most reasonable price, just as we would for ourselves or our own loved ones.
 We will work with you to go through exactly what your requirements are and the most cost effective way for this to be delivered for you.

 The Financial Conduct Authority (FCA)’s website has a range of advice and information on finding financial advice, including how to find and choose a suitable advisor, what to expect from them, the difference between independent and restricted advisers and charging options.
 All advisors should be accredited by the FCA.